nalton-software/WebsiteV1/README.md

 - Pushed a few projects, tests etc up.
 Also, this is my first time working from vscode on my main computer (not repl), so it's also a test
 - Added my p5whiteboard project.
 The chat doesn't work yet, so don't get excited
 - Updated upc to Nalton standard, changed ajax from get to post

+#### v 1.0 - 8 April 2020
+- Finally upgraded to version 1!
+- Tweaked upc a bit more - added banned usernames, added noise on message receive, fixed bug where tags in message act as actual html tags